michalxp1000/TIDAPI/README.md

 # TIDAPI
 Telekinetic Input Device API Library
-In build, i'm currently working on Newix
+In build, I need some research on telepathic devices